• Skip to primary navigation

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

-No Harry Potter party would be complete without a Polyjuice Potion Cocktail recipe!
+No Harry Potter party would be complete without a Polyjuice Potion Cocktail (or mocktail) recipe!
 I am sorry to say that you will not turn into a different person by drinking my version, unless of course you drink too much, but that would just be silly.
 You know what they always say…..everything in moderation!

 a big, glass punch bowl filled with bubbly and foamy polyjuice potion with two glasses filled with potion in the left corner and a stack of harry potter books in the right hand corner.